neguso/KonyFramework/README.md

 <br>
 ##### `module(name, [requires])`
 Create or get a module.
 If only the name is supplied it search for a module with that name and returns it.
+When two parameters are supplied a new module is created and returned.

 ###### Parameters